Darius is a triple-screen bass-pumping seafood-blasting extravaganza!

 <cheat desc="Free Play"> <script state="run"> <action>maincpu.pw@822EC=0004|(maincpu.pw@822EC BAND ~0004)</action> </script> <script state="off"> <action>maincpu.pw@822EC=0000|(maincpu.pw@822EC BAND ~0004)</action> </script> </cheat>

-Darius was originally planned to include 26 bosses, one for each zone, though in the final game there are only 11 bosses.
-Two of the cut designs -- Hyper Sting, a lionfish, and Mystic Power, a nautilus -- only made it onto the front of the game's Japanese flyer...
+Darius was originally planned to include 26 bosses, one for each zone.
+But due to time constraints, the final game ended up having only 11 bosses.
+Two of the cut designs -- Hyper Sting, a lionfish, and Mystic Power, a nautilus -- only made it onto the artwork on the front of the game's Japanese flyer...

-As was stated in a developer interview, the art for these bosses is still in the game's sprite graphics ROM, though the tilemaps, palettes, and coding for these bosses are nonexistent.
+As was stated in a developer interview, the art for the latter two bosses is still in the game's sprite graphics ROM, though the tilemaps, palettes, and coding for these bosses are nonexistent.
 The closest fit for Big Rajarnn's palette is Electric Fan-B, though the real palette should use deeper purples.

 Scaled-down versions of both bosses were used in Super Darius, Darius Alpha, and Darius Plus.
 To fit the less powerful TurboGrafx systems, the animation of the back pincers was removed, and one of the frames of the laser ports flashing was taken out.
 This is the only version of Big Rajarnn that keeps the blue eyes seen in the concept art.